Causes of the First Intifada: Overview of causes

-Social and economic factors

 Increasing frustrations of everyday life in the Palestinian Territories

 1984 Fatah poster for the annual Land Day protests.

 Israeli civil rights activist Israel Shahak claimed in 1991 that "the chief reason for the outbreak of the intifada" was that "before the Intifada, the daily oppression, humiliations, land confiscations and arbitrariness of the Israeli regime were steadily increasing."
 According to Aden Tedla of the Global Nonviolent Action Database, "Palestinian discontent about the quality of their living conditions and their lack of political and economic autonomy began to escalate" through the 1980s, citing factors such as the establishment of checkpoints in Palestine by the Israeli military, the requirement for Palestinians to carry ID cards to travel between Palestinian communities, heavy taxes imposed by the Israeli Civil Administration on Palestinian imports and exports, the requirement for Palestinians to pay taxes to the Israeli state, lower wages for Palestinians than Israelis, and an increasing shortage of arable land available to Palestinians.
-Reviewing Ze'ev Schiff and Ehud Yaari's 1990 book Intifada: The Palestinian Uprising—Israel's Third Front, Ian Lustick states that "Schiff and Ya'ari's explanation for the intifada emphasizes the cumulative rage of Palestinian refugees, workers, and farmers.
+Reviewing Ze'ev Schiff and Ehud Yaari's 1990 book Intifada: The Palestinian Uprising—Israel's Third Front, Lustick states that "Schiff and Ya'ari's explanation for the intifada emphasizes the cumulative rage of Palestinian refugees, workers, and farmers.
 In particular, they stress the unbearable conditions in Gaza refugee camps, the frightening new threats to divert some of what remained of the farmers' water resources to Israeli settlers, and, especially, the bitterness of Palestinians employed inside Israel at the routine humiliations inflicted upon them by soldiers, policemen, and border patrolmen."